shiv0112/kubernetes_webUI/README.md

 # kubernetes_webUI
-This is a webUI to use Kubernetes UI.
+This is a webUI to use Kubernetes.